Asymptotic invariants of lattices in locally compact groups

 Our understanding of the lattice approximation problem will be derived from the study of the regular ultraproduct and its cross section.
 Indeed using that the cross section of the regular ultraproduct is the ultraproduct of the cross sections we will reduce the problem to the case of ultraproducts of finite graphed equivalence relations studied in \cite{CGS}.
 The idea behind the proof is not hard but since we will have to work with non standard probability spaces we have to be very careful about the measurability problems.
 We will now sketch the proof of one of these theorems, say Theorem \ref{thm:epsneigh}, assuming that \textit{everything is measurable}.

 Let us fix a connected Lie group $G$, denote by $K_0$ a maximal compact subgroup.
-Put $M:=K_0\backslash G$ and let $d_M$ be a geodesic $G$-invariant metric on $M$.
+Put $M\coloneqq K_0\backslash G$ and let $d_M$ be a geodesic $G$-invariant metric on $M$.
 Consider an almost everywhere thick sequence of lattices $\{\Gamma_n\}_n$ and a positive real number $\eps$.
-Take a sufficiently small $\eta$ and for every $n$ consider a subset $D_n\subset (M/\Gamma_n)_\eps$ which is maximal $\eta$-discrete so that the cover by the ball or radius $2\eta$ and center in $D_n$ covers $(M/\Gamma_n)_\eps$.
+Take a sufficiently small $\eta$ and for every $n$ consider a subset $D_n\subseteq (M/\Gamma_n)_\eps$ which is maximal $\eta$-discrete so that the cover by the ball or radius $2\eta$ and center in $D_n$ covers $(M/\Gamma_n)_\eps$.
 We will now assume that the union of these balls is $(M/\Gamma_n)_\eps$, which is obviously not true in general but $(M/\Gamma_n)_\eps$ can be easily sandwiched between two such covers.